ODIN-Initiative/website2024/README.md

 # Welcome to the ODIN Website Repo!

 This repo contains the main website of ODIN.
+See the live site here: https://www.odin.eco/

 Related websites:
 - Collaborative Sparks Website: https://github.com/ODIN-Initiative/collaborative-sparks-website